Skip to Content

 • Phase 2: The second phase of diagnosis includes specific tests for mesothelioma and cancer.

 The second phase involves more advanced diagnostic procedures.
-The doctor might request specific blood tests or advanced imaging scans if they suspect mesothelioma.
+The doctor might request specific blood tests.
+They might also order advanced imaging scans if they suspect mesothelioma.
 Imaging scans may include:

 • Computed tomography (CT)